openlibhums/memory-alpha/content/support/guides/workflow-editor-copyediting.md

 To start the copyediting of an article, the first thing you will need to do is open a copyediting task and assign a copyeditor.
 To do this, click **Add a copyedit assignment**.
 This will open a new page where you can do the following:

-- Select a copyeditor.
+1. Select a copyeditor.
    - Or give a user the copyeditor role, if they do not yet have it.
-- Select the files to be copyedited.
+2. Select the files to be copyedited.
    - Any of the previously uploaded manuscript files will be available for selection.
 If the file you require is not listed, you can upload it by returning to the previous screen and clicking on **Document management**.
    - If required, you can also select any additional appendices or figure files.
-- Leave notes for the copyeditor.
+3. Leave notes for the copyeditor.
-- Set a due date.
+4. Set a due date.

 >[!Warning]
 > If you are both the editor and copyeditor, do not perform the copyedit through this interface.
-Instead access it through the copyediting block on the main dashboard.
+Instead, access it through the copyediting block on the main dashboard.

 Once you have clicked **Add copyeditor**, you will be directed to the notification page where you can send an email to notify the copyeditor.
 ![]()